 The great thing about WordPress.com themes is that they give you a foundation for your site — even if you don’t have the technical know-how to create one from scratch.
 All you have to do is pick a beautifully designed theme that showcases your business or brand, and then populate it with relevant information.

-If you know a bit of HTML and purchase a WordPress Premium or Business plan, you can add to your desired WordPress.com theme by using CSS to customize it.
+If you know a bit of HTML and purchase a WordPress Premium or Business plan, you can add any of our WordPress themes before using CSS to customize it.
 Even if you don’t want something uniquely your own, a WordPress.com theme should be enough to get you started and, with a little promotion, drive more online awareness for your business or blog.